attackingzcash/attackingzcash.github.io/shielded-coinbase/index.md

 not change their zaddr.
 Zcash chose to do this *on purpose* for supply audit reasons, but it ends up ruining any kind of improvement to privacy.

+## Shielded Mining Pool Payouts

+We want to clarify that we are talking about solo miners and mining pools receiving block rewards directly from the blockchain, not pool miners getting payouts.
+Getting paid out to a shielded address is very good for privacy!
+Everything here is specific to Shielded Coinbase, and miners who are getting payouts to zaddrs all good.
+Those payouts do not expose their addresses publicly, unlike Shielded Coinbase.

 ## Conclusions

- * Don't mine directly to a zaddr on any blockchain.
+ * Don't solo mine directly to a zaddr on any blockchain.
  * Mine to a taddr, then send to a zaddr, while keeping your zaddr private.
  * Question anything coming from Zcash Foundation + ECC
  * Hush and Komodo will not implement Shielded Coinbase, it's bad for privacy
+ * If Zcash truly cared about privacy, they would enforce usage of shielded addresses